Checkio-Game-Missions/checkio-empire-playfair-cipher/info/description.md

 To decrypt, use the inverse (opposite) of the last 3 rules and you will get the processed (cut version).

 For example, the keyword is "checkio101".
-Then the key table will be looked as
+Then the key table will look like

 ```
 c h e k i o